Follow Us on social media

 What is a Certified Recovery Specialist?

-The Recovery Specialist is an individual with personal, lived experience of their own recovery.
+A Certified Recovery Specialist (CRS) is an individual with personal, lived experience of their own recovery.
 By offering insight into the recovery process, Recovery Specialists are able to share a unique perspective with those with similar life experiences.
 Recovery Specialists accept and agree that their experience as a person in recovery from a substance use disorder will be known by their colleagues, individuals served, and others with whom they may share that they have achieved this credential.

 The Recovery Specialist is a role model, mentor, advocate, and motivator.
 Recovery Specialists advocate for the individual, the recovery system, recovery-oriented services and assist to identify and reduce stigma.
 They advocate to eliminate barriers, increase natural supports and build community.
 Services provided by the Recovery Specialist substantially improve an individual’s and family’s ability to sustain recovery and wellness.